amf-paulinho/scriptdrop/README.md

 - [ ] Solve a simple Bug that a left.
 I couldn't get the current local date, only UTC, this was frustrating, because I left it for fine-tuning thinking it would be commonplace, but it is not.

 - [ ] Replace Comboboxes to AutoComplete and enable in-line registration of customers, addresses, drugs, etc. For sure using LiveView or Sockets

-- [ ] Create a new entity in the database to track Orders (Business Workflow)

 - [ ] Make Order feature more real, including fields like: Order Date, breaking down field Address to City, State, Street, etc  and create a separeted entity in the database to store it.